Michel de l'Hôpital: Lorraine

 In 1553 he entered the service of the Cardinal of Lorraine, serving them as a voracious polemicist and was rewarded by the family with the post of maître des requêtes for the hôtel du roi.
 He denounced those who characterised the house of Lorraine as 'foreigners', arguing that France rightfully extended to the Rhine.
 He called his benefactor, Lorraine, the 'hope of the French race'.
-He further praised the valour of the duke of Guise.
+He further praised the valour of François, Duke of Guise.
 The following year, Cheverny, future chancellor of France, purchased his councillor seat on the Paris Parlement.

 Chambre des comptes

 He took up the position of president of the chambres des comptes in 1554, this granted him experience with the kingdoms financial administration, and also a place in the conseil privé.
-In 1558 in his capacity at the chambres des comptes he offered a panegyric at the wedding of the dauphin François II to Mary, Queen of Scots in which he boasted that the marriage would subdue England without the need for a war or violence.
+In 1558 in his capacity at the chambres des comptes he offered a panegyric at the wedding of the dauphin Francis II to Mary, Queen of Scots in which he boasted that the marriage would subdue England without the need for a war or violence.

 While much of the French military aristocracy was disgusted by the Peace of Cateau-Cambrésis, which brought the Italian Wars to a close, L'Hôpital praised the treaty, writing a 'carmen de pax' in support of it.
 While an opponent of the war he had found it necessary to balance this with support for his patrons the Guise, as demonstrated in the poem he composed celebrating the duke of Guise's expedition into Italy in 1557.
 He wrote further poems in celebration of Guise's capture of Calais in 1558.

-Reign of François II
+Reign of Francis II

 Finance

 With Cardinal Lorraine taking charge of the kingdoms finances on the death of Henri II, L'Hôpital served as his chief financial adviser.
 To salvage the kingdoms credit, he recommended to the Cardinal a radical program in which loans would be rescheduled, taxes raised and spending drastically cut.
 These policies were met with strong resistance in the provinces.
 In Normandie, a forced loan of 800,000 livres on the province went unpaid, even decades later the hardship induced by attempts to raise the funds was recalled by those in the province.
 Peasants fled their villages to avoid having to pay.
 The size of the army was slashed, but many soldiers were left in arrears over pay, and entered opposition to the regime.